Top 10 Beef Spices for Stew: Exact Measurements, Pairing Guide & Pro Timing Tips

 Cut Texture Best Spice Matches Tips

-Chuck Roast Fatty and tough Thyme, rosemary, bay leaf Simmer for 2–3 hours to infuse flavor
+Chuck Roast Fatty and tough Thyme, rosemary, bay leaf Simmer 2–3 hours for full flavor infusion

-Brisket Very tough, high collagen Black pepper, garlic powder, paprika Use as a base for Texas-style beef stew
+Brisket Very tough, high collagen Black pepper, garlic powder, paprika Base for Texas-style beef stew

 Shank Marbled and gelatin-rich Cumin, thyme, bay Perfect for osso buco-inspired stews